Kalkini Syed Abul Hossain University College

 Kalkini Syed Abul Hossain University College is a higher secondary school as well as a degree college affiliated to the National University.
-It is situated in Madaripur, Bangladesh.
+It is situated in Kalkini Upazilla, Madaripur, Bangladesh.
 It was founded by Member of Parliament Syed Abul Hossain.
-It is one of the oldest and renowned college in Madaripur District.
+It is one of the oldest and renowned college in Kalkini Thana of Madaripur District.

 History

-The college was established in Kalkini, Madaripur in July, 1972.
+The college was established in Kalkini Upazila, Madaripur in July, 1972.
 It was established by Syed Abul Hossain because of the crisis in the education sector of the new born Bangladesh.

 Campus

 The college's 7-acre main campus is centered on Pangasiya village under Kalkini Thana, approximately 3 km east of the Dhaka-Barisal Highway.
 The college contains the central administrative offices and main libraries of the college, academic buildings including two hostels for boys and girls.